darccio/zas/README.md

 Zingy is like water.
 It can flow or it can cr...
 Nevermind, Zingy doesn't crash (please fill an issue if it does).

 Everything is configurable at .zingy/config.yml.
 It is created with default vaules everytime you create a repository.
+Beware, it is created every time you execute init.

 To extend Zingy functionality you can use and create plugins.
 Developers, you can develop them in any language (not only in Golang) thanks to Unix magic.
 And more gophers.

 ### Plugins

-Any prefixed by "zng" (not related to [this](http://en.wikipedia.org/wiki/Croatian_National_Guard)) binary in your [path](http://en.wikipedia.org/wiki/PATH_(variable\)) is a potential Zingy plugin.
+Any prefixed by "zg" or "mzg" is a potential Zingy plugin.
 All plugins are treated as Zingy subcommands.

-For example, we invoke an imaginary plugin called 'znghello' as subcommand:
+For example, we invoke an imaginary plugin called 'zghello' as subcommand:

     $ zingy hello
     Hello!